the-winter/codingjs/readme.md

 - [schellenberg](https://github.com/schellenberg) - for tons of changes includiing saving, syntax highlighting, and more solutions

-- [DavidGriswoldTeacher](https://github.com/DavidGriswoldTeacher) - for adding the ability to use TypeScript
+- [DavidGriswoldTeacher](https://github.com/DavidGriswoldTeacher) - for adding TypeScript compiling and syntax highlighting

 ## Credits